CeytiX/XOR-algorithm/README.md

 The key must be an array of 8 binary characters (e.g. 01101010)

-Now you can run your algorithm e.g.:`./xor-algorithm source target 01101010`
+Now you can run your algorithm e.g.:`./xor-algorithm no_encrypted encrypted 01101010`

-To decrypt, run the same program with the same key `./xor-algorithm target source 01101010`
+To decrypt, run the same program with the same key `./xor-algorithm encrypted decrypted 01101010`

 ___